Preparing your paper as outlined below will help expedite consideration.

-Supporting text and images/figures can be included in one .PDF file, except where limited by file type or size.
+Supporting text and images/figures should be included in one .PDF file, except where limited by file type or size.
 Tables (Excel or .csv files), movies, .zip archives, and other files can be uploaded separately.
 Authors should download and make use of our templates.
 Please see Supporting Information Guidelines for more information.
 Supporting text can include methods or other information about samples or data.
 Discussion or interpretations should be in the main text only.

-Please note that all supporting information will be peer reviewed with your manuscript.
+All supporting information will be reviewed with your manuscript.

-References cited in supporting information should also be included in the main text and reference list of the main paper so that they will be discovered, linked, and indexed.
+References cited in supporting information must also be included in the main text so that they will be discovered, linked, and indexed.
 A separate list in the supporting information is not necessary.
 Reference text does not count toward length limits.